connectuum/warnings/README.md

 combine/relate on matching projects, tags, etc \
 Lights in the firmament--

-// nevermind, new train now
+// nevermind, new train incoming

 ### words are a _gift_ to the `dead`